-- 1. In case a dispute arises between the Parties on any alleged breaches in this Agreement, relating to its interpretation and application, this shall, as far as possible, be settled amicably through consultation, negotiation and mediation. - 2.
-In the event that the dispute cannot be settled within six months from the date on which one of the Party notifies the other Party in writing, the dispute shall at the request of one of the Parties, be laid before an ad hoc Arbitration Tribunal as provided for in this Article. - 3.
-The Arbitration Tribunal shall be constituted in the following manner: within two months from the moment on which the request for arbitration is received, each of the two Parties shall appoint a member of the Tribunal.
-The President shall be appointed within three months from the date on which the other two members are appointed, by agreement of the Parties. - 4.
+- 1. Any dispute arising between the Parties on the interpretation and/or application of the provisions of this Agreement, shall, as far as possible, be settled amicably through direct consultation, negotiation and mediation between the Parties. - 2.
+In the event that the dispute cannot be settled within six (6) months from the date on which one of the Party notifies the other Party in writing, the dispute shall at the request of one of the Parties, be laid before an ad hoc Arbitration Tribunal as provided for in this Article. - 3.
+The Arbitration Tribunal shall be constituted in the following manner: within two (2) months from the moment on which the request for arbitration is received, each of the two Parties shall appoint a member of the Arbitration Tribunal.
+The President shall be appointed within three (3) months from the date on which the other two members are appointed, by agreement of the Parties. - 4.
 If, within the period specified in paragraph 3 of this Article, the appointment has not been made, each of the two Parties may invite, in default of other arrangements, the President of the International Court of Justice to make an appointment.
 In the event that the President of the Court is a national of one of the Parties or if, for any reason, it is impossible for him/her to make the appointment, the application shall be made to the Vice President of the Court.
 If the Vice President of the Court is a national of one of the Parties or, for any reason, is unable to make the appointment, the most senior member of the International Court of Justice, who is not a national of one of the Parties, shall be invited to make the appointment. - 5.
 The Arbitration Tribunal shall rule with a majority vote, and its decision shall be binding.
 Each Parties shall pay the cost of its own arbitrator and of its representative at the hearings.
 The President's cost and any other cost shall be divided equally between the Parties.
 The Arbitration Tribunal shall lay down its own procedure.

-SECTION 6: FINAL DISPOSITIONS
+FINAL DISPOSITIONS